amd/HPCTrainingDock/README.md

 # 1. Synopsis

 Welcome to AMD's model installation repo!

-Here, you will have the option to build and run a Docker container on which you will find a rich variety of AMD GPU software for you to test and experiment with.
-Alternative to the Docker container, we also provide the option to install the aforementioned AMD GPU software on a bare system, through a series of installation scripts.
-Currently, we are only supporting an Ubuntu operating system (OS), but work is underway to add support for other operating systems as well.
-Note that we provide the option to test the bare system install before you deploy it, using a Docker container.
-Details are provided next.
+In this repo, we provide two options to test the installation of a variety of AMD GPU software and frameworks that support running on AMD GPUs:
+1. Container Installation (based on Docker)
+2. Bare Metal Installation

 **NOTE**: if `Podman` is installed on your system instead of Docker, currently it is necessary to append the `--format docker` flag to the `docker build` commands present in our scripts.
 Additionally, in some OS cases, the  `--distro` option also needs to be specified (otherwise Podman might complain with "7 arguments instead of 1" type of errors).

-This version of the model installation is for workstations and data center GPUs.
-Specifically, it has been tested on Radeon 6800XT graphics card and MI200 series and MI300A data center GPUs.
+Currently, we are only supporting an Ubuntu operating system (OS), but work is underway to add support for Red Hat, Suse and Debian.

+## 1.1 Supported Hardware

+Data Center GPUs, Workstation GPUs and Desktop GPUs are currently supported.

+Data Center GPUs (necessary for multi-node scaling as well as more GPU muscle): `AMD Instinct MI300A, MI250X, MI250, MI210, MI100, MI50, MI25`

+Workstation GPUs (May give usable single GPU performance) : `AMD Radeon Pro W6800, V620, VII`

+Desktop GPUs (More limited in memory): `AMD Radeon VII`

+**NOTE**: others not listed may work, but have limited support.
+A list of AMD GPUs in LLVM docs may help identify compiler support: https://llvm.org/docs/AMDGPUUsage.html#processors

 # 2. Model Installation Setup Instructions

 We currently provide two options for the setup of the software: a Docker container, and a bare system install.
 The latter can be tested with a Docker container before deployment.

 ## 2.1 Training Docker Container Build Steps